Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 Before embarking on the upgrade, your first step should be to create a [backup](Making-a-backup) in case anything goes awry.

+In the code snippets in this document it is assumed that you are the root user.

 ### Latest Isn't Always Greatest in the iSH Context

 A new Alpine release typically builds upon a more recent kernel.
 As a result, the bundled apps are compiled to leverage the capabilities of this updated kernel.
 Consequently, as the release number increases, it becomes more likely that some apps may expect kernel features that haven't been implemented in iSH yet.